 The return of "Arrested Development" also shows how Netflix and its on-demand subscription service are funneling new revenue to shows that sometimes have limited appeal in reruns or syndication.
 Those programs include series whose plots follow closely from one episode to the next, such as the 1960s drama "Mad Men," which Netflix licensed from Lions Gate Entertainment Corp. earlier this year.

 Reruns of such shows typically fetch less money from cable channels and local TV stations in syndication because they are difficult to watch out of order.
-But Netflix pays handsomely for them because its users like watching one episode after another on the service, media executives say, and that is changing studios' calculus.
+But Netflix pays handsomely for them because its users like watching one episode after another on the service, media executives say, and that is changing studios' calculus."Arrested Development" has a similarly continuous narrative structure.
+Some jokes set up in one episode don't pay off until later episodes.

 How much Netflix will pay for the show is unclear, but producers had been seeking as much as $3 million per episode, people familiar with the situation said.